JuniorBecari10/quick/README.md

 Both loops can be manipulated by the `break` and `continue` keywords.

 #### `loop`
-`loop` is used to create an infinite loop and to iterate over arrays.
+`loop` is used to create an infinite loop and to iterate over arrays and ranges.

 ```rs
 loop {